pinajmr/password-manager/README.md

 ### How it works
 * Blockchain uses the [Polygon ](https://polygon.technology/) and each user account is linked to a Ether account.
 * Can you login with external provider like metamask
-* Ceclcok saves the encrypted passwords/secret notes on the Polygon blockchain.
+* Cerber saves the encrypted passwords/secret notes on the Polygon blockchain.
 * Hence, your passwords will be accessible to you anytime and anywhere, as long as you have your private key
 * No one but you can decrypt the encrypted passwords.
 Thus, you are truly in control of your passwords.